dbroesch-PDS/Slack-Summarizer/README.md

 - **Key Discussions**: 3-4 main topics discussed
 - **Updates & Announcements**: Important updates shared in the channel
 - **Action Items**: Tasks, follow-ups, and pending actions

+Note: The script will only include messages from the last 7 days, regardless of the HOURS parameter setting.
+This ensures that summaries remain relevant and focused on recent activity.

 The summary uses various emojis to indicate different types of information:
 - 🚨 `:alert:` for urgent items